-- the participant notifies the provider, before the scheduled start time for a mutual obligation requirement, that the participant is unable to meet the mutual obligation requirement; and - the provider is satisfied the participant has a valid reason for being not meeting the requirement.
+- the participant gives prior notice of their inability to attend by notifying the provider, before the, requirement is due; and - the provider is satisfied the participant has a valid reason for being not meeting the requirement.

 Note: Prior notice that the participant will be working at the time of a requirement, including through an accepted personal event in the electronic calendar) is an acceptable reason.